 DOZA Citywide Design Policy

-DOZA stands for the Design Overlay Zoning Amendments (DOZA).
-Sounds rather dry but is really, really important, as it will guide all new design and development of buildings.
-This includes standards, guidelines and "Design Overlays".
+What is DOZA?
+The Design Overlay Zoning Amendments (DOZA).
+This is very important as it will guide all new design and development of buildings.
+This policy includes standards, guidelines and "Design Overlays".

 We're RESHAPING our City NOW.